Turbulent disruption of density staircases in stratified shear flows: Marginal linear stability

-In the \np{unstratified} limit $\Bar{N}^{2} = 0$ there is \cpc{(of course)} no buoyancy to mix.
-The above analysis suggests that the case $\Bar{N}^{2} = 0$ (which is equivalent to $\text{Ri}_{b} = 0$) is linearly unstable (at least for large enough turbulent Prandtl number) and we therefore expect staircase formation in the velocity \cpc{field rather than in the buoyancy field}.
-Since the scaling presented in section~\ref{section:non_dimensional_system} cannot be used when $\Bar{N}^{2} = 0$, we consider here the dimensional system~\eqref{eq:coupled_system_flux_coefficient}.
-Let us first linearise the system~\eqref{eq:coupled_system_flux_coefficient} around \cpc{a state of zero stratification, i.e. we decompose the buoyancy field as $N^{2} = 0 + N'^{2}$, implying the decomposition $\text{Ri} = 0 + N'^{2} / S^{2}$ for the Richardson number.
-We then obtain, at first order: }
+In the unstratified limit ${N_{c}^{\ast}}^{2} = 0$ there is \cpc{(of course)} no buoyancy to mix.
+The above analysis suggests that the case ${N_{c}^{\ast}}^{2} = 0$ (which is equivalent to $\text{Ri}_{b} = 0$) is linearly unstable (at least for large enough turbulent Prandtl numbers) and we therefore expect instabilities to develop in the velocity field rather than in the buoyancy field.
+Since the scalings presented in section~\ref{section:non_dimensional_system} cannot be used when ${N_{c}^{\ast}}^{2} = 0$, we consider here the dimensional system~\eqref{eq:coupled_system_flux_coefficient}.
+Let us first linearise the system~\eqref{eq:coupled_system_flux_coefficient} around a state of zero stratification, i.e. we decompose the buoyancy field (in dimensional form) as $\Ast{N}^{2} = 0 + \Tilde{\Ast{N}}^{2}$ (where $\Tilde{\Ast{N}}^{2}$ is a small perturbation), implying the decomposition $\text{Ri}_{g} = 0 + \Tilde{\Ast{N}}^{2} / \Ast{S}^{2}$ for the Richardson number (no assumptions are made about the size of $\Ast{S}$).
+We then obtain, at first order, in dimensional form:

-\cpc{The $N'^{2}$-equation is parabolic, and using a maximum principle (assuming, for example, Dirichlet boundary conditions),} we can show that the perturbation $N'^{2}$ will remain at all times bounded by the initial perturbation $\max_{z}\lvert N'^{2}(t=0)\rvert$.
-Therefore, starting from a perturbation of the buoyancy profile small enough such that the above linearisation stands, this perturbation will remain small and \cpc{any} interesting dynamics will \cpc{develop in the velocity profile alone}.
+The $\Tilde{\Ast{N}}^{2}$-equation is parabolic, and using a maximum principle (assuming, for example, Dirichlet boundary conditions), we can show that the perturbation $\Tilde{\Ast{N}}^{2}$ will remain at all times bounded by the initial perturbation $\max_{\Ast{z}}\lvert \Tilde{\Ast{N}}^{2}(\Ast{t}=0, \Ast{z})\rvert$.
+Therefore, starting from a perturbation of the buoyancy profile small enough such that the above linearisation stands, this perturbation will remain small and any interesting dynamics will develop in the velocity profile alone.